-1. Faulty USB cable:A common reason for an iPad not to connect to a computer is a faulty USB cable.
-Your original USB cable that came along with your iPad might be faulty already due to wear and tear.
-Remember that Apple cables have been notorious for their short life span.
+A common reason for an oPhone or iPad not to connect to a computer is a faulty USB cable.
+Your original USB cable that came along with your iOS device might be faulty already due to wear and tear.
+Remember that Apple cables have been notorious for their short lifespan.

 The obvious solution is to purchase a new cable from Apple or an Apple-authorized manufacturer.
 However, when buying from a third party manufacturer, make sure that the USB cable is compatible for charging and data transfer.
 Note that faulty USB cable might also prevent an iOS device from charging its battery properly.

-2. Problem in connectors:Dirt accumulates on the conductive connectors found in either ends of the USB cables or the connector pins in an iPad or a computer.
+Dirt accumulates on the conductive connectors found on either end of the USB cables or the connector pins in an iPhone or an iPad or a computer.
 In this case, lightly dust these connectors off with a clean cloth, preferably with a microfiber cloth, or use mini vacuums to blow off dirt and debris.

-Inadequate power supply or low battery charge is also another reason for an iPad not to connect to a computer.
+Inadequate power supply or low battery charge is also another reason for an iPhone or an iPad not to connect to a computer.

-4. Problems in Windows:There may be a specific software problem in Windows that rendered it unable to detect and recognize a connected iPad.
+There may be a specific software problem in Windows that rendered it unable to detect and recognize a connected iPhone or iPad.

 One notable problem is the absence of a driver software that would enable Windows to recognize an iOS device.
 This is called the Apple Mobile Device USB.
 While this driver is automatically downloaded and installed alongside iTunes, the drive software might end up deleted or corrupted for several reasons.